 Instead of making your dog run back and forth like a yo-yo, engage him/her in hide and seek, recognizing names of toys, playing and socializing with other dogs.
 There are many options.
 All you need to remember is that anything repetitive that lacks variety often leads to injuries.

 This is a very sensitive topic.
-Recently, I have seen a beautiful chart that showed how many important blood vessels, nerves, energy lines and muscles are in the neck region.
+Recently, I saw a beautiful chart that showed how many important blood vessels, nerves, energy lines and muscles there are in the neck region.
 Any constriction and restriction of the energy flow results with pretty much a systemic reaction that can create conditions such as hypothyroidism, paw licking, neck pain, eye and ear problems and the list could go on.

-Some people still have hard time with this idea and often do not understand that when I speak against these old fashioned ways of controlling dogs, I am not saying that they do not love their dogs.
+Some people still have a hard time with this idea and often do not understand that when I speak against these old-fashioned ways of controlling dogs, I am not saying that they do not love their dogs.
 I am just suggesting to consider other safer ways because choke and prong collars make dogs ill and unwell.

 Use a collar only for dog ID tag and of course fashion ;-).
-Attach your leash to a front clip harness that is properly fitted.
-There are a few designs on the market, non of them is perfect but they definitely better than anything around your dog’s neck.
+Attach your leash to a front-clip harness that is properly fitted.
+They are definitely better than anything around your dog’s neck.

 It is pretty much common knowledge that highly processed and dried food is inferior no matter what ingredients are used.
 Fresh and cooked is always better than preserved or dry food.
 After 25 years in practice, I can pretty much recognize a dog fed processed food from 60 feet away.
 They are soft and flabbier, generally look like seniors as soon as they hit middle age and their breath makes you wonder, which end of the dog you are facing.

-Processed food is one of problems that I am very embarrassed about when it comes to the veterinary profession.
-It is a glaring example how targeted “un-education” and slick marketing campaigns can brainwash the entire profession of well educated people.
+Processed food is one of the problems I am very embarrassed about when it comes to the veterinary profession.
+It is a glaring example how targeted 'uneducation' and slick marketing campaigns can brainwash the entire profession of well-educated people.
 It is wild!

 © Dr. Peter Dobias, DVM